avraham-bernstein/avraham-bernstein.github.io/index.md

 * __Articles & Blog:__ TBD

 	1. torah & israel:
-		* aliyah
+		* my aliyah
-		* divine creation
+		* the scientific support for divine creation
 		* wars against hamas and iranian islamofascists
+		* desecration of hashem's name:
+			* the oct 7 rave dancers under a statue of budda while the majority of jews danced in front of torah scrolls on simchat torah
+			* hareidi draft evasion during an existential war
+			* "pride" lgbtq+ march in the streets of jerusalem
-		* "progressive" antisemitism
+		* "progressive" antisemitism in the western world
 		* oslo so-called "peace process" fiasco
-		* successful challenge of the IDF's illegal rules of engagement at the supreme court
+		* my successful challenge of the IDF's illegal rules of engagement at the supreme court during the height of the oslo lunacy
 		* my experience as an anti-oslo spy
 		* israel's "deep state" juristocracy
 		* startup nation